DroppedBits/thoughtdetox-presskit/README.md

 Thought Detox is a paid app, with no in-app purchases and no subscriptions.
 Pricing is available on the [App Store][appstore] product page.

-(I can't protect anyone's privacy if I have to sell data to advertisers.)
+(Why charge for the app?
+Because I can't protect anyone's privacy if I have to sell data to advertisers.)

 ## Availability